Isoxyida

-Isoxyids are members of the order Isoxyida and the family Isoxyidae, a group of basal arthropods that existed during the Cambrian period.
+Isoxyids are members of the order Isoxyida and the family Isoxyidae, a group of basal arthropods that existed during the Cambrian and possibly early Ordovician periods.
 Its best known members are Isoxys, with 20 species found worldwide, and Surusicaris, known from a single species found in the Burgess Shale of Canada.
 Isoxyida is also sometimes taken to include the family Sunellidae, which comprises four genera: Sunella, Combinivalvula, Jinningella and Caudicaella, all of which are known from deposits in China, with Caudicaella also known from the Heatherdale Shale of South Australia.
 Isoxys and Surusicaris are distinguished by their bivalved carapaces and pair of upward curving grasping frontal appendages.
 Sunellids also had bivalved carapaces, but unlike other isoxyids these were distinguished by the presence of an anterodorsal sulcus on their carapaces.
 These arthropods are thought to have been predators, hunting soft-bodied prey in either the water column, or close to the seabed.

 Description

 Isoxys and Surusicaris have a combination of features seen in both stem-group arthropods, as well as more advanced taxa.
 They have semicircular bivalved carapaces, large, spherical eyes, a pair of large upward curling frontal appenages covered in spines, and pairs of biramous limbs running along the body.
 The trunk region appears to be unsegmented and lacks sclerotisation, similar to radiodonts, with a segmented and sclerotised (arthropodized) trunk being characteristic of most arthropods.
 On the other hand, sunellids are known mostly from carapaces and their fossils do not preserve frontal appendages similar to those of Isoxys, but some preserve soft tissue, including an apparently segmented trunk, trunk appendages, large, spherical eyes and a possible median eye.
 Their bivalved carapaces also have an anterodorsal sulcus, a character shared with bradoriids, another group of similar but unrelated arthropods.
+However, detailed analysis of the limb anatomy of Sunella published in mid-2026 found that it was a pancrustacean related to ostracods instead and unrelated to Isoxyidae.

-Distribution
+Distribution and chronology

 Isoxys has an almost cosmopolitan distribution, and is known from twenty species distributed in deposits of North America, Siberia, Australia, China and Europe.
 Surusicaris is limited to the Burgess shale site in British Columbia, and only contains a single species.
 The four genera of Sunellidae are known from the Chengjiang biota and the Qingjiang biota in China, while Caudicaella is also known from the Heatherdale Shale in South Australia.
+Isoxys? giganteus is known from the Early Ordovician (Tremadocian) Fezouata Formation of Morocco.
+If its identification as a species of Isoxys is correct, it would be the latest surviving species of the isoxyids by 20 million years.
+However, due to it only being known from the carapace and not soft tissues, its identity as an isoxyid is equivocal, and could potentially represent part of a radiodont instead.